jfdenton7/jfdenton7/README.md

 My name is Josiah, and I
 - am a father
 - work at C1 as a Backend Engineer
-- am focusing on C/C++ for Fall OMSCS 2023
+- am focused on C/C++ for Fall OMSCS 2023
 - love cli tools!
 - am looking at htmx, websockets, sse with go and python